surbhit14/Healthify-Celo-/README.md

 ## Healthify is the next generation of healthcare.
 The platform stores data on the blockchain with the help of smart contracts

+Healthify is a decentralized hospital management system built on blockchain using the Celo network.
+Patients can use it to store their data on the blockchain and can add Doctors to their accounts and get treatment details authorized by their doctors.
+Also with information like drugs prescribed and bill amount being stored on the blockchain, it would be impossible to tamper with these details

 ![image](https://user-images.githubusercontent.com/57835412/148812025-c82c0afb-cdb7-4435-8b67-d8e58b810ebf.png)

 ![image](https://user-images.githubusercontent.com/57835412/148813269-b7f1dde9-3029-4546-a5ef-700175e2f3df.png)